Oman Multisport Adventure

 Night 5 - Desert Camping, Wahabi Sands: We will spend one night in the Wahabi Sands desert.
 This will be basic camping in regular tents, although we'll have large thick mattresses and soft sands underneath us plus a Omani meal cooked over a stove by our guide.

 Night 6 - Al-Ayjah Plaza Hotel, Sur: This simple but comfortable hotel is located in the city of Sur, on the Gulf of Oman about two hours south of Muscat.
 It has an excellent restaurant and breakfast buffet.
-We might walk to the nearby Al Ayjah Watchtower to view the sunset over the bay.
+We will walk to the nearby Al Ayjah Watchtower to view the sunset over the bay.

 Night 7 - Wadi al Arbeyeen Resort: This very nice resort is located on the edge of a lagoon, with rooms overlooking the garden.
 The scrumptious evening meal, if we are lucky, will be followed by traditional music played around a fire in the yard.
 This is classic Omani - no website but a 4.8 rating on Trip Advisor.